 In Camp Craft campers learn how to identify wood that is safe to burn, how to build a fire safely and cook over the fire.
 Each day they cook a different food under the direction of trained counselors.
 These include s’mores, baked apples, fried dough, banana boats and other delicious treats.
 Campers also work on orienteering skills and building shelters.

 Fishing is offered as a class and is also a camper option during free time.
 The instructor has a Connecticut Fishing License and is an experienced fisherman.

-Brand new to Camp Claire for Summer 2021!
-Archery will be available as a one hour class.
+Archery will be available as a one-hour class.
 The instructors are Level 1 and 2 USA Archery Certified.
 Classes begin with range safety and introduction to archery where campers will be taught how to load, shoot, and retrieve arrows.
 Campers will then learn how to correct their stance, form, and improve consistency of their shots throughout the course.
 Towards the end of the week, campers will have the ability to participate in archery games such as balloon popping or horizontal line shooting.
 This program requires campers to be at least eight years of age and to have enough maturity to handle the bow and arrows safely.